 Hello, my name is Joanna and welcome to Wild Planet Explorers!

-After working in nature conservation and education for many years and hearing the statistics on species and habitat decline across the world (an estimated 150-200 species of plant, insect, bird and mammal become extinct every 24 hours!), and inspired by some incredible wildlife experiences and by my own little girl’s wonder at the natural world, I have founded Wild Planet Explorers.
+After working in nature conservation and environmental education for over 25 years and hearing the statistics on species and habitat decline across the world (an estimated 150-200 species of plant, insect, bird and mammal become extinct every 24 hours!), and inspired by some incredible wildlife experiences and by my own little girl’s wonder at the natural world, I have founded Wild Planet Explorers.

-Through Wild Planet Explorers I want to inspire and empower more children to care and take action for nature and through my sessions, presentations and awards, I aim to help conservation charities & groups pass on their conservation messages for free.
+Through Wild Planet Explorers I want to inspire and empower more children to care and take action for nature and through my sessions, presentations and awards, I want to help conservation charities and groups by passing on their conservation messages for free to more children, families and communities.

 I believe encouraging a care for nature and our planet at an early age is the key to safeguarding wildlife and the environment for the years ahead.
 I believe that it doesn’t matter what age you are, you can be the solution to the problems we face, whether that be climate change, species and habitat decline, pollution or deforestation for example.